Blog Post

 So, what is a good ROI percentage, you ask?
 The answer will vary depending on who you ask.
 Generally, anything that’s more than 15% is considered a good profitability ratio.

-When using the cash-on-cash return formula, a lot of investors settle for at least 20%.
-But, usually a return rate of 8-12% is already considered acceptable.
+When using the cash-on-cash return formula, a lot of real estate investors settle for at least 20%.
+But, usually a return rate of 8-12% is already considered acceptable by investors.
 Setting what profitability rate is comfortable for you will depend on your investment goals.

 The 1% Rule